- Doctors & Departments

 One of the many things that Jonathan’s parents appreciate about the care that Jonathan has received at Children’s Colorado is the ability to go to only one place for his medical care.
 Jonathan’s appointments are scheduled at the Multidisciplinary Care Clinic, where all his doctors come to see him during his appointments.
 Not only is this approach convenient for the family, but it also provides continuity of care for Jonathan.
 “We can freely discuss his situation with all his doctors all the time,” says Linda.

-To manage Jonathan’s bladder and bowel health problems, Jonathan needed to follow a bladder and bowel management program, which was managed by Duncan Wilcox, MD, a urologist from the Urology Department.
+To manage Jonathan’s bladder and bowel health problems, he needed to follow a bladder and bowel management program, which was managed by Duncan Wilcox, MD, a urologist from the Urology Department.
 John and Linda gave Jonathan enemas at home, which became difficult for Jonathan as he got older.

 For many years, Jonathan had been doing well enough to travel with his family back and forth to Cambodia, a place that was very special to them.
 They traveled there to manage an orphanage they founded in 2005 to care for children who are HIV positive.
 After all the medical issues Jonathan had experienced, he had become passionate about helping children with medical problems and enjoyed going there with his family to help out.